calum.org is hosted on a linuxvps.org Linux Virtual Private Server. Why not get your own?

 This system of identifying location is used in Amateur Radio, as it cuts down on the number of characters used to encode the information, something very useful when using Morse Code.

 It's very simple, and lightweight.
-I have only tested it on a Nokia N95, and it works fine.
+I have only tested it on a Nokia N97 and a Nokia N95, and it works fine.
 Please let me know what other phones it works on.

 Phones that I have been told it doesn't work on: Blackberry Pearl.